Slide 1: Diffraction Patterns Due to a ‘Single-Slit’ and a ‘Circular Aperture - Diffraction due to circular aperture

 Where:

-• When a wave passes through a circular aperture, the diffraction pattern consists of a central bright spot surrounded by a series of concentric rings.
+When a wave passes through a circular aperture, it diffracts and creates a pattern of concentric rings.

-• The central spot is the brightest, while the rings become dimmer as we move outward.
+The central region is the brightest spot, followed by successive rings that become dimmer as we move outward.

-• The number of rings and their spacing depend on the size of the aperture and the wavelength of the wave.
+The size of the aperture and the wavelength of the wave determine the number of rings and their intensity.

-• The locations of the dark and bright rings in a circular aperture diffraction pattern can be calculated using the equation:
+The locations of the dark and bright rings in a circular aperture diffraction pattern can be calculated using Babinet’s principle and the following equation:

 R = (λL) / (2a)